Food Safety & Related Sites

 You may find these links to other organisations useful to obtain information including food safety legislation, industry specific fact sheets, labelling requirements and general food safety topics.

-Department of Health - The current version of the Food Act 2001, Food Regulations 2002 and Food Safety Standards can be viewed on the Department of Health website:
+SA Health - The current version of the Food Act 2001, Food Regulations 2002 and Food Safety Standards can be viewed on the SA Health website:

 Food Standards Australia New Zealand